MINI Paceman (2013-2016) Review

 As the range starts with the Cooper, it means all MINI Pacemans (Pacemen?) get a sporty set of seats, which are even more firmly bolstered in S and John Cooper Works versions.
 It’s a slightly odd driving position, a curious sense of hunkered-down sportiness and high-up crossover vision.

 Regular models don’t get any form of infotainment.
-They simply get a fiddly radio panel built into the bottom of the central speedo, which will likely prove infuriating to use.
+They simply get a fiddly radio panel built into the bottom of the central speedometer, which will likely prove infuriating to use.

 The infotainment screen layout and navigation logic are flawless.
-BMW systems are the best in the business and it gives the MINI Paceman a sophisticated feel.
-Adding routes is easy, mapping is clear and owners can also access advanced infotainment features via the MINI Connected service.
+BMW systems are the best in the business, giving the MINI Paceman a sophisticated feel.
+Adding routes is a bit more complicated when compared with modern systems, and the navigation, although clear enough, may need updating.

 The MINI Paceman certainly feels roomy and airy for people up front.
 The more upright positioning behind the wheel makes good use of this extra spaciousness with a good view forwards, although the plunging roofline does restrict things when looking over your shoulder.
 At least it has a rear wiper.